Forex Trading South Africa: What Is Forex Trading in SA? Forex South Africa

 Currency trading is real and legal in RSA.
 However, some people come up with scams online.
 Forex market regulators work day and night to eliminate scammers who rob people their hard earned money through foreign exchange investment.

-Is currency trading legal in South Africa?
+Is currency trading or online trading South Africa legal?

-It is legal as long as you follow the laws and regulations of the forex markets to avoid money laundering and you provide your income tax.
+Online trading South Africa is legal as long as you follow the laws and regulations of the forex markets to avoid money laundering and you provide your income tax.

 What is a binary options broker?